Joseph Warren: Biography

 Joseph Warren was born in Roxbury, Province of Massachusetts Bay, to Joseph and Mary (née Stevens) Warren.
 His father was a respected farmer who died in October 1755 when he fell off a ladder while gathering fruit in his orchard.
 After attending the Roxbury Latin School, Joseph enrolled in Harvard College, graduating in 1759, and then taught for about a year at Roxbury Latin.
-He studied medicine and married 18-year-old heiress Elizabeth Hooten on September 6, 1764.
+While teaching at Roxbury, Warren pursued postgraduate studies at Harvard, graduating with a Master of Arts degree in 1763 after defending a thesis against the proposition that all disease was caused by obstruction of bodily vessels.
+He married 18-year-old heiress Elizabeth Hooten on September 6, 1764.
 She died in 1773, leaving him with four children: Elizabeth, Joseph, Mary, and Richard.
 Before his death in 1775, he was engaged to Mercy Scollay.

 While practicing medicine and surgery in Boston, he became involved in politics, associating with John Hancock, Samuel Adams, and other leaders of the broad movement labeled Sons of Liberty.
+He was one of the leaders of Patriot activities during the Liberty Affair and facilitated an agreement with Hancock and government customs officials prior to the Boston demonstrations.

 Warren conducted an autopsy on the body of young Christopher Seider in February 1770, and was a member of the Boston committee that assembled a report on the following month's Boston Massacre.
 Earlier, in 1768, Royal officials tried to place his publishers Edes and Gill on trial for an incendiary newspaper essay Warren wrote under the pseudonym A True Patriot, but no local jury would indict them.

 In 1774, he authored the song "Free America," which was published in colonial newspapers.
 The poem was set to a traditional British tune, "The British Grenadiers."